ClicShoppingV3Community/module_header_tags_canonical/README.md

-# module_header_tags_canonical
-This module allow you to insert a canonical meta tag
+This module allow you to insert a favicon inside your site This module contains

+- The language files in English and French

+Via the installation system administration ClicShopping

+Technical Prerequisites: None

+Modules:

+- Compatibility: >= version 3.0

+Recommendation and documentation specific use :

+Implementation:

+- Install the module
+- Activate the module